loilo/node-sass-yaml-importer/README.md

 }
 ```

-## Thanks to
+## Credit

-This module is based on the [node-sass-json-importer](https://github.com/Updater/node-sass-json-importer) repository, they did all the work.
+The initial implementation of this importer was based on the [node-sass-json-importer](https://github.com/Updater/node-sass-json-importer) package.